+Activity 1 ---------- ---

-TASK: Draw a representation of the most difficult student you have ever taught.
+TASK: Draw a representation of the most difficult student you have

+TIME: ever taught.
+5 minutes

+I IIVIL.
+5 minutes

-TIME: 5 minutes TIPS: Sketch quickly
+TIPS: Sketch quickly

-Trust your instincts
+ļ Trust your instincts

 Relax (no one else has to see your drawing)

 GOAL: Try to draw so that two days from now you can recognize the result as student X.

+1